livestreamx/pytest-markers-presence/README.rst

     - dictionaries
     - lists
     - long strings.
-* Setting Allure titles for BDD tests based on 'Scenario' information
 * Collecting of task tracker tickets with specified keyword
 * Enable setting of fail exitcode when all session tests were skipped